88um/88um/README.md

 my personal archive, mainly python but will start posting java and c# soon

-contact: succzarr on IG, crackled on telegram
+contact: ulzi on IG, crackled on telegram

 <!---
 88um/88um is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.